-The Antigua climate is warm throughout the year with welcoming coastal breezes.
+The Antigua weather is warm throughout the year with welcoming coastal breezes.
 You can expect temperatures of between 25-30 degrees the day, with an evening temperature of 22-26 degrees.

-Despite a potentially rainy weather forecast, any rain tends to move on quickly and can actually be quite a refreshing break from the heat.
+Despite any potentially rainy weather forecast, any rain tends to move on quickly and can actually be quite a refreshing break from the heat.